 The pulverizing constriction of expectation closes in on you the minute you fail to fulfill an expectation.
 A child is not born with expectations of itself.
 We learn to expect things from ourselves when other people (whose love we desire) expect things of us and only demonstrate love when we live up to those expectations.
 Internalizing and beating ourselves up in order to live up to those expectations is less painful than losing their approval or being beaten up by them in order to live up to those expectations.

 Some years ago, I came up with a name for this condition.
 I call it the “Santa Claus Complex”.
 As a spiritual leader, people project onto you a fictional perfect ideal… essentially a fantasy like Santa Claus.
-This is what they expect of you.
-And when they discover Santa Claus isn’t real according to their expectations, they become disillusioned to the degree that they turn against you.
-Of all the spiritual leaders alive today, I paint the least amount of illusions about myself.
-I give people the least occasion to idolize me as perfect.
-I write blogs like this one, exposing my humanity to the world.
-I urge people to see that this does not make me worse at my role, instead it makes me better.
-We all have this humanity; it’s just that it has been considered career suicide to do what I am doing by exposing it instead of keeping it concealed behind the velvet curtain.
+This is what they expect.
+And when they discover Santa Claus isn’t real according to their expectations, they become disillusioned to the degree that they turn against him or her.

-This got me to thinking.
-What I experience in terms of expectations is just a magnified version of what so many people who find their way to spiritual practice experience… Cruel expectations of themselves.
+What I experience in terms of people's expectations of me is just a magnified version of what so many people who find their way to spiritual practice experience… Cruel expectations of themselves.
 This acceptable vs. unacceptable standard we hold ourselves to is the substance behind spiritual bypassing.

-I’m just going to come right out and say it, spiritual bypassing is the cancer of the spiritual world.
+Spiritual bypassing is the cancer of the spiritual world.
 It is a disease that has run rampant in both religious and non-religious circles.
 Spiritual bypassing is the act of using spiritual beliefs to avoid facing or healing one’s painful feelings, unresolved wounds and unmet needs.
 It is a state of avoidance.
 Because it is a state of avoidance, it is a state of resistance.
-I personally, consider spiritual bypassing to be the shadow side of spirituality.
+Spiritual bypassing is one of the main shadow sides of spirituality.